 But again, whether a bank is safe or not also depends on the individual bank.

 We’ve explained how to assess an individual bank’s financials in countless articles before.
-In this article, the focus is on how to open a Candian non-resident bank account.
+In this article, the focus is on how to open Canadian non-resident bank accounts.

-Remember: If you’re a GlobalBanks Insider, you have direct access to our team of analysts for real-time support so feel free to ask questions at any time.
+Remember: If you’re a GlobalBanks IQ member, you have direct access to our team of analysts for real-time support so feel free to ask questions at any time.

-The Best Canadian Banks to Open a Bank Account With as a Non-Resident
+What Is the Best Bank in Canada to Open a Bank Account With as a Non-Resident?

-If you’ve spent any time researching how to open a Canadian non-resident bank account, you’ve probably come across several service providers saying it’s not possible to accomplish on your own.
+If you’ve spent any time researching how to open a Canadian bank account or whether or not a foreigner can open a bank account in Canada, you’ve probably come across several service providers saying it’s not possible to accomplish on your own.
 They’re lying.

 These service providers are trying to convince you that you need their help to open a bank account as a non-resident.

-Of course, like every other country, whether or not the bank will let you open a bank account will also depend on your citizenship, residency, source of income, the documentation you have available, and several other variables.
+Of course, like every other country, whether or not you are eligible for a bank account will also depend on your citizenship, residency, source of income, the documentation you have available, and several other variables.

-In fact, there are a number of specific programs being offered by Canadian banks.
-Such programs allow non-residents to open accounts in Canada.
+Several specific programs are being offered by Canadian banks.
+Such programs allow non-residents to bank in Canada.

-But with more than 85 banks and over 6,000 branches in Canada, knowing which bank (and branch) to approach and which strategies to use can be a very daunting task for non-residents.
+But with more than 85 financial institutions and over 6,000 branches in Canada, knowing which bank (and branch) to approach and which strategies to use can be a very daunting task for non-residents.

-This is especially true if you decide to open a bank account on an upcoming visit to the country.
+This is especially true if you decide to open an account on an upcoming visit to the country.
 You don’t want to waste your time and money by applying at the wrong bank or location.

-We recommend opening a bank account with a financial institution in Canada that has non-resident programs.
-Alternatively, a bank that deals with international clients on a regular basis is also good.
+We recommend opening a bank account with a bank in Canada that has non-resident programs.
+Alternatively, a bank that deals with international clients regularly is also good.
 This will ensure that your banker and the bank’s customer support staff are clear with your needs as a client.
 This type of bank will also be more likely to have bank accounts and services that cater to your needs as an international client.

-Unlock Special Banking Opportunities With a Canadian Bank Account
+How to Unlock Banking Opportunities With a Canadian Bank Account?

-And you shouldn’t discount Canada as a destination for business banking.
-A Canadian bank account can form an important part of your international banking and tax strategy.
+And you shouldn’t discount Canada as a destination for business bank accounts.
+Canadian business bank accounts can form an important part of your international banking and tax strategy.
 This is especially true if you operate an international business that receives payments from customers in different countries.

 When you join GlobalBanks IQ, you receive actionable intelligence and strategies, tailored for specific client types and account opening in specific countries.